Raphaël Calvet: Sedan

 In July 2019, Calvet joined Championnat National 2 club Sedan on a free transfer and made 21 appearances during the truncated 2019–20 season.
 As a result of the 2020–21 season being declared null and void in April 2021, Calvet finished the season with 13 appearances.
 He was retained for the 2021–22 season and captained the club to a top-half finish.
 Despite being offered a new contract in December 2021, Calvet opted to allow his contract to expire.
 During three seasons with Sedan, he made 63 appearances.

 Martigues

 On 12 July 2022, Calvet transferred to Championnat National club Martigues.
 He made 58 appearances over the course of the 2022–23 and 2023–24 seasons, with the latter campaign culminating in promotion to Ligue 2.
 Calvet was released at the end of the 2023–24 season.

 Versailles

 In July 2024, Calvet signed a two-year contract with Championnat National club Versailles on a free transfer.
 He made 28 appearances and scored two goals during a 2024–25 season in which the club narrowly avoided relegation.
+Calvet made 25 appearances during the 2025–26 season, in which the club narrowly missed the playoff place.
+Calvet signed a new two-year contract in May 2026.